jonaswagner2826/neutorq-motor-testing/README.md

 # nuetorq-motor-testing
- Testing the efficiency of a brushed DC gear motor for Neuro Syed
+ Testing the efficiency of a brushed DC gear motor for Neurotorq